Competition Rules

 4.4 The Judges will be asked to provide written comments on each exhibit.

-5.2 The Norwood Salver shall be awarded to the entry that obtains the highest mark in the two Traditional classes,
+5.2 The Col Webb Cup shall be awarded to the entry that obtains the highest mark in the Traditional class.

-5.3.
-The Federation Trophy shall be awarded to the entry that obtains the highest mark in the Postal History class.
+5.3 The Croydon Centenary Cup shall be awarded to the entry that obtains the highest mark in the Postal History class.

-5.4.
-The Brooklands Cup shall be awarded to the entry that obtains the highest mark in the Aero Philatelic class.
+5.4 The Brooklands Cup shall be awarded to the entry that obtains the highest mark in the Aerophilately class.

 5.5 The Thematica Salver shall be awarded to the entry that obtains the highest mark in the Thematic class.

-5.6 The Derek Nathan Cup shall be awarded to the best entry submitted by a member who has not previously won a Federation, National or International trophy or medal.
+5.7 The Derek Nathan Cup shall be awarded to the best entry submitted by a member who has not previously won a Federation, National or International trophy or medal

-5.8 The names of the winners shall be engraved at the expense of the Federation but the winners shall be responsible for their safekeeping.
-The cups/trophies shall be returned to the Hon.
-Secretary of the Federation in good condition at least 14 days before the next Annual competition.
+5.11 The name of the society winning the Mason Cup shall be engraved at the expense of the Federation but the winner shall be responsible for arranging the engraving of the trophy.
+The Federation will refund the cost on production of receipts.
+Winners of individual trophies may have them engraved at their own expense.
+All trophy winners shall be responsible for the safekeeping of the trophies and ensuring that they are returned to the Hon.
+Secretary in good condition at least 14 days before the next competition.

 6.1 All entries will be placed on display with a notification of any trophy awarded.